 7 Things I Didn't Know About Crowdfunding Before Today

 Crowdfunding is a hot topic in the entrepreneurship space these days.
 Many startups are asking about it, and are trying to decide if seeking funding from the crowd is right for their company.
-Sensing this demand, we hosted a three-hour event on the subject a few days ago, which you can view here and here.

 The best part of the event was hearing from Slava Rubin, CEO of Indiegogo, who told the crowd that “this was the decade of funding” and that in just a few years raising money from the crowd would be as commonplace as using social media.

 After spending a morning with these experts on the subject, here are a few things I learned about crowdfunding:

 1) It takes down the gatekeepers.
 Startups have to get through many gatekeepers today to successfully raise capital.
 Banks, venture capitalists and angel investors can all be hard to connect with and sometimes hard to find.
 Entrepreneurs are always asking me if I can introduce them to investors.
 Crowdfunding flips this paradigm and allows the startups to pitch their idea to potential investors no matter who and where they are.
 This new platform represents a rewiring of the business model for startups and could have a huge impact in the near future.